- Manage debt, improve credit, and adopt suitable budgeting strategies like the 50/30/20 rule.

 You can customize your portfolio based on your goals and preferences.
-You can set up a direct deposit to have funds automatically transferred into a savings or investment account each month.
+You can set up a direct deposit to have funds automatically transferred into a or investment account each month.

 Some automated services offer options such as tax-advantaged retirement accounts or socially responsible investing portfolios!